 Download my CV by clicking on the link: Current CV

 Selected Projects by Year

 Two projects, one as an advisor to MariNova Consulting, and one for the Faculty of Management at Dalhousie University, where MRBTC assisted with the compilation of content, and editorial support, for the Faculty Self-Study for Senate’s internal review.
 This work was completed in August 2019.

-UNCTAD’s Review of Maritime Transport is 50 this year.
-To mark the 50th anniversary, UNCTAD will publish an RMT50 Special Issue, which will showcase UNCTAD RMT research, analysis and data with interesting and diverse perspectives, over the past, the present and the future.
-MRBTC will assist UNCTAD in developing this publication by providing content, and editorial support.
+UNCTAD’s Review of Maritime Transport is 50 in 2018.
+To mark the 50th anniversary, UNCTAD published an RMT50 Special Issue, 50 Years of Review of Maritime Transport, 1968-2018: Reflecting on the past, exploring the future, showcasing UNCTAD RMT research, analysis and data with interesting and diverse perspectives, over the past, the present and the future.
+MRBTC assisted UNCTAD in developing this publication by providing content, and editorial support for the overall publication.

 Two projects were undertaken in 2017, neither of which will be detailed on other pages.
 For one, services were provided as Advisor to MariNova Consulting; this project is complete.
 The other prepared a briefing document for a government considering legislative reform; that project was completed in February of 2018.